Junhui-Zhou/zhoulab.github.io/content/authors/韩紫绮/_index.md

 bio: My research interests focus on My job responsibilities include the creation of genetic resources for *Botrytis cinerea* resistance and the genetic analysis of functional genes.

 interests:
-  - creation of genetic resources for *Botrytis cinerea* resistance and the genetic analysis of functional genes.
+  - Creation of genetic resources for *Botrytis cinerea* resistance and the genetic analysis of functional genes.

 education:
   courses: